maximilianou/weekly12/README.md

     environment:
       - NODE_ENV=dev

-  express: #name of the second service
+  cook1201_express: #name of the second service
     build: # specify the directory of the Dockerfile
       context: ./api
       dockerfile: Dockerfile.dev